Streamlined, effective product development is more important now than ever.

 3. ClickUp Product Brief Document Template

 To move a product swiftly through the development process, everyone needs to start on the same page.
-With ClickUp’s Product Brief template, your team has a complete fill-in-the-blank outline to support a successful launch—while literally staying on the same page.
+With ClickUp’s Product Brief Template, your team has a complete fill-in-the-blank outline to support a successful product launch—while literally staying on the same page.

 ClickUp’s product development brief template is designed to help product managers:

 Organize product specs, feedback, and related tasks in the same place